kochsoft/diablo2/README.md

                         Set waypoints as optional prefix /INDEX_DIFFICULTY-/ and bitmap /.{39}/ where 0/1 means off/on and everything else is ignored.
   --set_quests SET_QUESTS
                         Set quests as optional prefix /INDEX_DIFFICULTY-/ and bitmap /.{27}/ where 0/1 means reset/completed and everything else is ignored.
+  --personalize PERSONALIZE
+                        Personalize the extended items within the Horadric Cube, using the given string that would be a valid character name.
+  --depersonalize       Remove personalization from extended items within the Horadric Cube.

 Example call:
 $ python3 horazons_folly.py --info conan.d2s ormaline.d2s